 You can get more information about automated habits in the Atomic Habits book

 One study said habits would take about 2 months to become part of your lifestyle and another study said it takes about 90 days.

-But, the underline between the two studies is that you need to fully commit yourself in the first month to build up this new habit, it’s always the hardest month and the rest of the other months require more than self-discipline.
+The underline between the two studies is that you need to fully commit yourself in the first month to build a new habit.

 The rule is to never miss a habit twice in a row.

-Your goal to work on building your habit every day, even if it’s only 1%.
+Your goal is to work on building new habits every day, even if it’s only 1%.

 Even if you can’t increase your habits and only aim for 1% a day, that’s 37% in a year!